 The Junior NAD, a program of the NAD, offers deaf and hard of hearing students in 7th through 12th grade opportunities to develop leadership skills, learn and demonstrate citizenship, and meet and interact with students from other schools and states.
 Students can participate in the Junior NAD by joining chapters established by their schools.

-Kansas School for the Deaf have JrNAD - interested to get involved?
+Kansas School for the Deaf has JrNAD chapter - interested to get involved?

 Please contact Polly Rolofson KSD JrNAD Sponsor